VaslavTchitcherine/video-feedback/README.md

 Invert the value channel of the image in HSV space.

 --depth=<int>
-The default is color images, --depth=1 specifies greyscale.
+The default is color images (i.e. --depth=3), --depth=1 specifies greyscale.

 --seed=<int>
 A specific seed can be supplied to the random number generator with the optional --seed argument.